ceciliassis/data-science/nyc-trips/README.md

 # Exploring NYC trips
+> **NOTE**: The current code is also available in https://github.com/ceciliassis/data-science/tree/master/nyc-trips.

 ## Reproducibility
 In order to reproduce the study developed here, one must know a little bit about *python* and *jupyter notebook*.
 If you don't know anything about it, please take a look at these resources: